-Human Papillomavirus (HPV), High-Risk DNA Detection Only, In Situ DNA Hybridization
+Human Papillomavirus (HPV), High-Risk, DNA In Situ Hybridization

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Persistent infections with high risk human papillomavirus (HPV) genotypes are associated with cervical, vaginal, vulvar, and head and neck malignancies.
 Patients with HPV-related oropharyngeal squamous cell carcinoma (OPSCC) have shown better disease-specific survival and overall survival when compared to HPV-negative cases of OPSCC.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Results are reported as positive or negative for types 16, 18, 31, 33, and 51.

 If additional interpretation/analysis is needed, please request 70012 / Pathology Consultation along with this test.